(MBSR) Mindfulness-based Stress Reduction

 Mindfulness-Based Stress Reduction

-The MBSR program will be offered at All That Matters in Wakefield, RI, this fall.
-The mandatory orientation session is scheduled for Thursday, September 5, 2013 from 6 to 7:30.
-Classes begin on Thursday, September 12, 2013 from 6 to 8 pm and go through October 31, 2013.
-The Full Day of Mindfulness is scheduled for Saturday, October 19 from noon to 6 pm.
-You can sign up at the All That Matters website.
+The MBSR program will be offered at All That Matters in Wakefield, RI, this spring 2014.
+The mandatory orientation session is scheduled for Thursday, March 13, 2014 from 6 to 7:30.
+Classes are Thursdays, March 27, April 3, 10, 17, 24, and May 1, 8, 15.
+The Full Day of Mindfulness is scheduled for Saturday, May 3 from 12 to 6 pm You can sign up at the All That Matters website.

 Receive monthly newsletters.
 Each newsletter contains an article of interest and information about classes and workshops.